cute-jumper/bing-dict.el/README.md

     (setq bing-dict-pronunciation-style 'uk)

-You can also build your own vocabulary by saving all your queries and their results into `bing-dict-org-file` (which points to `~/.emacs.d/bing-dict/vocabulary.org` by default):
+You can also build your own vocabulary by saving all your queries and their results into `bing-dict-vocabulary-save` (which points to `~/.emacs.d/var/bing-dict/vocabulary.org` by default):

-    (setq bing-dict-save-search-result t)
+    (setq bing-dict-vocabulary-save t)

-By setting `bing-dict-org-file`, you can change where all the queries and results are saved:
+By setting `bing-dict-vocabulary-file`, you can change where all the queries and results are saved:

-    (setq bing-dict-org-file "/path/to/your_vocabulary.org")
+    (setq bing-dict-vocabulary-file "/path/to/your_vocabulary.org")

 screenshot:

 ![bing-dict-screenshot2](./screenshot2.png)

+By default, bing-dict.el will cache all your queries and results into `bing-dict-cache-file`(which points to `~/.emacs.d/var/bing-dict/bing-dict-save.el` by default):

+    (setq bing-dict-cache-auto-save t)

 ## For Features Requests
 This extension aims for a quick search for a word.
 Currently this extension only